-My expertise that I really care about, of course, is my immigration expertise.
-And so my innovation expertise led to a business model that I discussed last time that we talked, where effectively we share all our expertise and know how, away with the people who would be interested in this material for free.
+The expertise that I really care about, of course, is my immigration expertise.
+So my innovation expertise led to a business model in the expert niche that I discussed last time that we talked.
+Where effectively we share all our expertise and know-how, away with the people who would be interested in this expert niche material for free.

 We go a few steps further forward than that.
 We bundle up all the disparate resources that are absolutely mission-critical to any type of Hong Kong visa application.
 And we will deliver a specific kit for more than 10,000 resources that we have on our websites.
 We will deliver a specific kit to people that allow them everything that they need to navigate the process of getting a visa approved for themselves.

 In Hong Kong, we have a service where people ask a question about their circumstances via the blog.
 Then I will receive that this fax will get slightly changed to protect anonymity.
 Next, I will prepare a podcast answer for that particular question.
 I’d give that away within 48 hours for free.
 Which is an act of generosity in terms that the person that’s receiving it needs that advice.

 But actually, it works fantastically well, because the phenomenon of the connection economy means that I’m able to get content out of that and make that answer and that know-how available to others without ever needing to think about that question again.
 So it is very fluid in a very interactive dynamic that we operate in the business model that we’ve got.

 We’ve understood that there are other challenges associated with your immigration experience in Hong Kong.
 We develop specific free products that are tailored to answer those questions and help people solve those problems.
 All of this is giving us this experience that we have manifest expertise that is unavailable anywhere else.
 When you do find it, it’s such a remarkable experience because you’ve never encountered this before.